 Hull Street Memorials

 Workplaces also created their own war memorials.
-Hull's world famous Reckitt's firm saw 70 of its men join at the outbreak of war and by 1917, 820 men had enlisted.
+Hull's world famous Reckitt's firm, saw 70 of its men join at the outbreak of war and by 1917, 820 men had enlisted.
 A total of 1,108 Reckitt employees, served from its world wide workforce, with 153 employees killed and 50% of the remainder wounded or disabled.
 In tribute to their service, Sir James Reckitt errected a memorial fountain in the grounds of its Hull Office.
 The picture to the right shows the Hull Post Office memorial at their sorting Office, in St Peter's Street.
 The Hull and Barnsley Railway Line commissioned a bronze plaque listing the 178 employees who died in the First World War.
-The Hull Post Office lost at least 46 employees.
-Schools also produced their own memorials.
-Hymers school memorial, contains 116 former Hull pupils.
+The Hull Post Office, lost at least 46 employees.
+Schools also produced their own war memorials.
+Hymers school memorial, contains the names of 116 former Hull pupils.
 Hull Grammar school memorial lost 88 ex pupils in the Great War.
-The Clifton Street School Memorial (below) recorded 66 pupils killed in the war.
-Hull's Municipal Technical college listed 52 former students on their Park Street memorial.
+The Clifton Street School Memorial (below) recorded 66 pupils killed in the First World War.
+Hull's Municipal Technical College, listed 52 former students on their Park Street memorial.
 The names of 28 Hull teachers are recorded on a bronze tablet mounted in Hull's Guildhall .

 ERECTED TO THE MEMORY OF THE MEN OF KINGSTON-UPON-HULL WHO LAID DOWN THEIR LIVES FOR THEIR COUNTRY IN THE GREAT WAR 1914-1918 AND IN THE WORLD WAR 1939-1945 THEIR NAME LIVETH FOR EVERMORE.
 In front, is the South African War Memorial (1899-1902) unveiled on 5th November 1904.